 Apply stiffener

 Your crochet looks more like a lacy flower than a spider web at this stage.
 Stiffener will fix that.
 I used Beacon Stiffen Stuff.
-Alternatively you could try mixing white PVA glue with water, strong hairspray or one of Jeddah Mom’s suggested crochet shaping methods.
+Alternatively you could try starch, mixing white PVA glue with water or even strong hairspray.
+Spray or coat your crochet well with the stiffener.

 Pin out spider web edges